Jeffrey Matheny Scholarship

 Jeffrey Matheny loved St. John and the healing powers of Virgin Islands National Park.
 In his honor, the Friends sponsors a scholarship program established by his family with the aim of encouraging study at the university level in fields related to natural resource management and/or protection.

-The scholarship program offers a $5,000 annual scholarship to a St. John student attending or entering into an accredited university with a planned major in a field related to natural resources like environmental science, biology, chemistry, marine science, or oceanography.
+The scholarship program offers a $5,000 annual scholarship ($2,500 per semester) to a local student attending or entering into an accredited university with a planned major in a field related to natural resources like environmental science, biology, chemistry, marine science, or oceanography.

-Please note that while priority will be given to students at the University of the Virgin Islands, St. Johnians studying at any accredited university are eligible to apply.
+Please note that while priority will be given to students at the University of the Virgin Islands, local students studying at any accredited university are eligible to apply.

 danielle-olive